Cray-HPE/docs-csm/operations/firmware/Firmware_Upgrade_using_SPP_on_HPE_ProLiant_Servers.md

 * Firmware can be deployed either individually by component or the SPP ISO image as a whole.

-### Deploying Individual Firmware Components
+## Deploying Individual Firmware Components

-####  Get the individual firmware component from SPP ISO image:
+###  Get the individual firmware component from SPP ISO image:

-* Mount or extract the SPP ISO image and locate the “contents.html” file.
+* Mount or extract the SPP ISO image and locate the `contents.html` file.
-* Get the location of the file/package in the extracted/mounted ISO image from the "contents.html" file.
-Usually it will be in the folder "Packages".
+* Get the location of the file/package in the extracted/mounted ISO image from the 'contents.html' file.
+Usually it will be in the folder `Packages`.
-* For example, to flash the BIOS/ROM for DL360 Gen11 server, find DL360 in “Description” column, and then find relevant component to flash.
+* For example, to flash the BIOS/ROM for `DL360 Gen11` server, find DL360 in `Description` column, and then find relevant component to flash.
 Note the extension should be `.fwpkg` if we are flashing through ILO.

-#### Steps to deploy individual components:
+### Steps to deploy individual components:

 * Login to the ILO page in web browser
-* Go to the Firmware&OS Software at the left section
+* Go to the `Firmware & OS` Software at the left section
-* Select upload to iLO Repository
+* Select `upload to iLO Repository`
 * Select the file where it is located and click on upload.
 * Go to iLO Repository, you should be able to see the uploaded component.
-Click on Install Component and then Click on TPM Override then click on add to the Installation queue
+Click on `Install Component` and then Click on `TPM Override` then click on `Add to the Installation queue`
 * You can check for the status message in Installation Queue.
 If you see any failed instance in Queue, then delete that instance else installation of next component would not get start if expiration is set to never for the failed instance.

-#### How to deploy SPP ISO image as a whole
+### How to deploy SPP ISO image as a whole

 **Pre-requisites:**